Insurance claims for hail damage is on the rise and is especially problematic in states like Texas.

 If your car is dinged by ice balls falling from the sky, you can decide to live with the cosmetic damage or you may want to file a hail damage claim to have it repaired.
 Before you reach for your car insurance card, here are five must-know considerations:

-- You must have comprehensive insurance coverage, which also covers theft, vandalism, water damage and animal strikes, to file a claim.
+- You must have comprehensive insurance coverage.
+This protection covers theft, vandalism, water damage and animal strikes.

 - Your car insurance rates typically won't increase if you make a hail claim, as generally insurance companies won't hold you accountable for damage caused by severe weather.
 If, however, you've had other recent claims on your policy, your insurer may hike your rates.